-Farming, irrigation, or cultivation outside of the existing disturbance shown in Appendix 1 is prohibited, except to restore native species, which the restoration activity would seek to do.
+Temporary non-native cover crops are permitted in native prairie and rangeland restoration activities, and are generally short term.
+Farming, irrigation, or cultivation outside of the existing disturbance, shown in Appendix 1, are prohibited, except to restore native species, which the restoration activity would seek to do.
 Intentional conversion of native vegetation to exotic species or the introduction of non-native plant species through farming, plowing or any type of cultivation is prohibited.